tprimini/aws-terraform-service-deploy/README.md

 # aws-terraform-service-deploy

 ## environment dependencies:
-* you need to have the aws credentials installed properly in your env
+* you need to have the aws credentials installed properly in your env (create a user with admin permission)
+* a s3 bucket for the infra terraform backend
+* a s3 bucket for the micro service terraform backend
+* ecr registry already created
 * docker 20.10.7
 * aws cli: aws-cli/2.2.11 Python/3.8.8 Linux/5.4.0-77-generic exe/x86_64.ubuntu.18
 * terraform: v1.0.2